-- "Division" means the State of Alaska, Division of Retirement and Benefits. - "Durable medical equipment" means equipment and the accessories needed to operate it that is: - > made for and mainly used in the treatment of an illness or injury; - > suited for use in the home; - > not normally of use to persons who do not have an illness or injury; - > not for use in altering air quality or temperature; and - > not for exercise or training.
+- "Direct bill administrator" means a person, firm, or company which has agreed to provide billing services in connection with the operation of all or a part of a benefit provided for under the plan, and perform such other functions, as may be delegated to it under such contract. - "Division" means the State of Alaska, Division of Retirement and Benefits. - "Durable medical equipment" means equipment and the accessories needed to operate it that is: - > made for and mainly used in the treatment of an illness or injury; - suited for use in the home; - > not normally of use to persons who do not have an illness or injury; - > not for use in altering air quality or temperature; and - $\succ$ not for exercise or training.

-Durable medical equipment does not include equipment such as whirlpools, portable whirlpool pumps, sauna baths, massage devices, over bed tables, elevators, communication aids, vision aids, and telephone alert systems.
+Durable medical equipment does not include equipment such as whirlpools, portable whirlpool pumps, sauna baths, massage devices, over bed tables, elevators, communication aids, vision aids and telephone alert systems.